Learn more about...

 and submitting evidence within 31 days of the date of application.

-• Individuals are exempt from the maintenance requirement if they have held permission to stay in the UK for more than 12 months already.
+• Individuals are exempt from the maintenance requirement if they have already held permission to stay in the UK for more than 12 months.

 For some roles/applicants:

-• Certain roles (those including research activity at PhD-level in specific academic fields), an Academic Technology Approval Scheme (ATAS) certificate may also be required if the individual is not-exempt through their nationality.
+• For certain roles (including research activity at PhD level in specific academic fields), an Academic Technology Approval Scheme (ATAS) certificate may also be required if the individual is not exempt under their nationality.

 • Criminal record certificate requirement for specified roles (SOC codes) and where the applicant is applying to enter the UK (i.e. not for visa extension/switch applications in the UK).
-Where applicable and confirmed by the Staff Compliance Team, individuals (and their dependent partners) will need to provide criminal records certificates for each country where they have spent more than 12 months in the past ten years before they apply.
+Where applicable and confirmed by the Staff Compliance Team, individuals (and their dependent partners) must provide criminal record certificates for each country where they have spent more than 12 months in the past 10 years before applying.

-Dependant on the evidence required and how long it will take the individual to provide the evidence, this may impact on proposed start date if there is a delay to a CoS being assigned.
+Depending on the required evidence and how long it will take the individual to provide it, this may affect the proposed start date if there is a delay in assigning a CoS.

 The visa application process

-Individuals are provided with guidance from the Staff Compliance Team at the point their CoS is assigned.
-Applicants will need to follow the Skilled Worker visa guidance to apply for leave to enter / leave to remain and pay the appropriate application fee and Immigration Health Surcharge (IHS) costs.
-The Immigration Health Surcharge is £1,035 per individual per year, paid up front when paying the visa fees.
+Individuals receive guidance from the Staff Compliance Team when their CoS is assigned.
+Applicants must follow the Skilled Worker visa guidance to apply for leave to enter/leave to remain and pay the appropriate application fee and Immigration Health Surcharge (IHS) costs.
+The Immigration Health Surcharge is £1,035 per person per year, payable in advance with visa fees.

 Assistance with payment of UK immigration application fees for employees/prospective employees with accepted contract offer and/or their dependents is available, as outlined in Imperial’s expenses policy, which allows either for departments to reimburse UK immigration application fees at their discretion or for a salary advance to support payment of application fees and legal support costs where necessary.

-Individuals with a job offer from the NHS or an organisation providing medical services to the NHS in specified health or education SOC codes may be eligible for a fast track Health and Care Visa which attracts reduced application fees and exemption from the IHS for both the applicant and their dependants.
-However, we advise to check this with the Staff Compliance Team.
+Individuals with a job offer from the NHS or an organisation providing medical services to the NHS in specified health or education SOC codes may be eligible for a fast-track Health and Care Visa, which attracts reduced application fees and exemption from the IHS for both the applicant and their dependants.
+However, we advise checking this with the Staff Compliance Team.

 Visa approval / UK entry date / start date

-UKVI now issue eVisas and no longer issue new Biometric Residence Permit cards and/or UK Entry vignettes in passports.
+UKVI now issues eVisas and no longer issues new Biometric Residence Permit cards and/or UK Entry vignettes in passports.

-The individual will be able to view their eVisa status online, and generate share codes to evidence their status, for entry to the UK, right to rent property and right to work.
+The individual will be able to view their eVisa status online and generate share codes to evidence their status for entry to the UK, the right to rent property, and the right to work.

-It is important that new arrivals to the UK do not enter before the start of their visa period, as would otherwise be entering as a ‘visitor’ with no right to work.
+New arrivals to the UK mustn't enter before the start of their visa period, as they would otherwise be entering as a ‘visitor’ with no right to work.

-A skilled work visa start date can generally not be delayed for more than 4 weeks from the start date of the visa, unless exceptional circumstances apply.
-Please check with the Staff Compliance Team if a start date delay over 4 weeks is requested.
+A skilled work visa start date cannot generally be delayed by more than 4 weeks from the visa start date, unless exceptional circumstances apply.
+Please check with the Staff Compliance Team if a delay of more than 4 weeks in the start date is requested.

-Hiring departments should not allow work/induction start until the Staff Compliance Team have confirmed the right to work check has been completed – this confirmation of pre-employment check and/or any start date change will be sent to the new hire, cc’ing hiring manager as soon as completed.
+Hiring departments should not allow work/induction to begin until the Staff Compliance Team has confirmed that the right-to-work check has been completed.
+This confirmation, including any pre-employment check and/or any start date change, will be sent to the new hire, cc’ing the hiring manager, as soon as it is completed.

 Period of sponsorship / visa

-Individuals can apply for and be granted up to a maximum of 5 years’ skilled work route leave at a time, with future extensions in line with their contract of employment dates.
+Individuals can apply for and be granted up to 5 years’ skilled work route leave at a time, with future extensions aligned with their contract of employment dates.

 Sponsorship is assigned in line with the current employment contract, and the visa will be granted for the sponsored period plus 14 days.
-If a period of sponsorship for a lesser period than the full contract is requested, this may be accommodated.
+If a shorter sponsorship period is requested, this may be accommodated.

-Where an individual requires the New Entrant salary discount for their skilled worker route eligibility – this is permitted for a maximum period of 4 years.
-This 4-year period includes any previous periods spent in Skilled worker route, Tier 2 General or Graduate visa routes.
+Where an individual requires the New Entrant salary discount to meet skilled worker route eligibility, this is permitted for a maximum of 4 years.
+This 4-year period includes any previous periods spent in the Skilled Worker route, Tier 2 General or Graduate visa routes.